lsfusion/platform/docs/en/=_statement.md

 ```
 name [caption] [(param1, ..., paramN)] = expression [options];
 name [caption] [(param1, ..., paramN)] = contextIndependentOperator [options];

+name [caption] [(param1, ..., paramN)] = NATIVE returnClass (argClass1, ..., argClassM) [options];
 ```

 ### Description

 The `=` statement declares a new property and adds it to the current [module](Modules.md).

-When creating a property, the statement has two forms:
+When creating a property, the statement has two main forms:

 - The first form describes and creates a property using an [expression](Expression.md).
 - The second form describes the property using one of the [context-independent](Property_operators.md#contextindependent) [property operators](Property_operators.md) that cannot be part of an expression.

+The third form with the keyword `NATIVE` is used in some system modules.
+It is used to declare individual system properties that are created before the modules are initialized.

 When declaring a property, its set of options can also be specified.